SovereignCloudStack/website/_i18n/en/_posts/blog/2021-12-13-advisory-log4j.md

 is not a serious threat to SCS environments, as in all practical setups, the operators have more privileges to affect the environment than they could gain by exploiting vulnerabilities in Elasticsearch.
-This might only be different in environment with very large operational teams and a very fine-grained operational access role model.
+This might only be different in environments with very large operational teams and a very fine-grained operational access role model.

 However, we can at this point not exclude the possibility that a name controlled by the user (such as the name from a resource at OpenStack or Kubernetes level) gets logged and later on processed by ElasticSearch and logged again via log4j.
-If so, a user could cause undesired actions within the ElasticSearch container on the manager node.
+If so, a user could cause undesired actions within the ElasticSearch container.
 If a potential attacker could in addition find another exploit to escape the container confinement, he could take over the SCS deployment.